robashton/blog/input/pages/Basic operations with LevelDB/content.markdown

 The first thing I did was download [the source](https://code.google.com/p/leveldb/) and un-pack it, I also grabbed [@kellabytes](http://twitter.com/kellabyte)'s '[Dazzle](https://github.com/kellabyte/Dazzle)' source code as an 'RTFM' back-up.

+What I really like is that the header files for LevelDB are the best means of documentation, I forgot I liked this about C++, I now remember - all the learnings done ended up being done by just reading the source code, pretty neat.

 So, what do we have?

 *Opening a database*